 - The value of a green home is often higher than that of a comparable standard home, and the market demand for green homes continues to rise.
-The Solaire, a green residential high-rise in New York City, brings in rents 10% to 15% higher than market rates, and in Rocklin, Calif., the LEED-certified homes in the Carsten Crossings development outsold the competition two to one.
+The Solaire, a green residential high-rise in New York City, brings in rents 10 to 15 percent higher than market rates, and in Rocklin, California, the LEED-certified homes in the Carsten Crossings development outsold the competition two to one.

 - Local, state, and federal governments are increasingly offering tax breaks and other incentives for building LEED homes or adding green features to your home.

-- Residential cooling and heating alone make up 20% of the United States’ yearly energy use.
-Throw in household lighting, appliances, and other electronic equipment, and homes are clearly a major source of energy consumption.
+- Residential cooling and heating alone make up 20 percent of the United States’ yearly energy use.
+Throw in , appliances and other electronic equipment, and homes are clearly a major source of energy consumption.
 Most of that energy comes from greenhouse gas producers like oil and coal, contributing to global climate change.
-Green homes use 40% less energy than comparable standard homes.
+Green homes use 40 percent less energy than comparable standard homes.

-- Some green homes further reduce our dependence on conventional energy sources as they generate some or all of their energy needs through alternative energy sources like the sun, wind, geothermal energy and biomass.
+- Some green homes further reduce our dependence on conventional energy sources, as they generate some or all of their energy needs through alternative energy sources such as the sun, wind, geothermal energy and biomass.

 - Efficient plumbing and bath fixtures, drought-tolerant landscaping and water-conserving irrigation systems help green homes use less water than standard homes.